 I hope you will give this easy miso soup a try.
 Happy Halloween and have fun trick-or-treating!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 2 cups water

 - De-grit clams (Read my How To page for details and complete process).
+Even though they are “ready to use”, I highly recommend doing this process.
 Here’s a quick version.
 Add 1 Tbsp. salt in 2 cups water.
 Place a sieve in the bowl so that any sand and grit the clam purge would stay on the bottom of the bowl instead of being consumed by the clams again.

 - Place the clams inside the sieve without overlapping each other.
 The water level should be right around the clam’s mouth.
 If there isn’t enough salt water, make more using the same ratio of water and salt.
 Cover with aluminum foil (to make it dark) and leave it in a cool place for 2 hours.
 This should give clams enough time to purge sand and grit.

 - Wash the clams carefully with a brush.
 Clams are now ready to use.

 - Gently clean the dashi kombu with a damp cloth (DO NOT WASH) but leave the white powdery substances which contribute to the umami flavor in the stock.

 - Put clams, water, and dashi kombu in a pot and bring it to a boil over high heat.